ParaCoToUl/noarr-structures/docs/other/Serialization.md

 	return 1;
 }

-// ... <- do some transformation on the data
+// ... <- Do some transformation on the data

 if(!noarr::serialize_data(std::ofstream("path/to/dest"), bag)) {
 	std::cerr << "Output error" << std::endl;